-Czech PM Babis courts EU despite Zeman win
+Czech PM Babis courts EU after Zeman win

 He attacked EU migrant quotas, a hot-button issue in Czech society, saying that if the EU forced them through then Okamura's far-right party would win 30 percent of votes in the next Czech election, instead of 11 percent as last year.

-But Babis maintained a light tone, joking about claims that he also used "populist" tactics.
+But he maintained a light tone, joking about claims that he also used "populist" tactics.

 "And what do you have against populists?
 Don't you like the people?
-I'm for the people, so if you say that makes me a populist, then I'm proud of that," he told the Belgian newspaper.
+I'm for the people, so if you say that makes me a populist, then I'm proud of that," Babis told the Belgian newspaper.

 Babis pragmatism

-Prague think tanks also said Zeman's re-election was unlikely to make much difference to Babis on the EU or Russia.
+Prague think tanks said Zeman's re-election was unlikely to make much difference to Babis on the EU or Russia.

-Vladimir Bartovic, from the Europeum institute, said Babis, a billionaire tycoon, would not do anything to destabilise EU markets because it would hurt his own companies in France, Germany, and further afield.
+Vladimir Bartovic, from the Europeum institute, said Babis, a billionaire tycoon, would not do anything to destabilise EU markets because that would hurt his own companies in France, Germany, and further afield.

 "He [Babis] just wants to stay in power and to protect his business interests.
 The EU is the only viable option for that," Bartovic said.

-Bartovic said Babis was unlike Hungarian prime minister Viktor Orban or Polish ruling party chief Jaroslaw Kaczynski because the Czech leader did not share their conservative ideology.
+He said Babis was unlike Hungarian prime minister Viktor Orban or Polish ruling party chief Jaroslaw Kaczynski because the Czech leader did not share their conservative ideology.

 "He [Babis] is a pragmatic politician and a businessman.
 He's neither liberal, nor conservative, not left, or right," Bartovic said.

-Vit Dostal, from the Association For International Affairs, said Zeman had backed Babis in last year's election and Babis had backed Zeman in return, but that the "transaction" had ended with Zeman's victory on Saturday.
+Vit Dostal, from the Association For International Affairs, said Zeman had backed Babis in last year's election and Babis had backed him in return, but that the "transaction" had ended with Zeman's victory on Saturday.

 "He [Babis] is very transactional.
 He's not Zeman's 'friend' in any sense," Dostal said.

-Dostal said Babis did not want to get too close to Zeman or the far-right Okamura because he liked the kind of red carpet treatment that Juncker gave him in Brussels.
+Dostal said Babis did not want to get too close to Zeman or Okamura because he liked the kind of red carpet treatment that Juncker gave him in Brussels.

 "He [Babis] enjoys going to venues like Davos and he wants to be respected in other EU capitals," Dostal said.